Coldaine/mcp-unity/README.md

      ╚═╝     ╚═╝ ╚═════╝╚═╝              ╚═════╝ ╚═╝  ╚═══╝╚═╝   ╚═╝      ╚═╝
 ```

+## About This Fork

+This is a forked version of the MCP Unity package, originally created by CoderGamester.
+This fork includes additional features and improvements, such as a simplified scene hierarchy resource that provides a more concise view of your Unity scene.

+### Key Differences from Original
+- Added `unity://scenes_hierarchy_simple` resource for a more concise scene hierarchy
+- Updated documentation and attribution
+- Additional customization options

+## Original Description

 MCP Unity is an implementation of the Model Context Protocol for Unity Editor, allowing AI assistants to interact with your Unity projects.
 This package provides a bridge between Unity and a Node.js server that implements the MCP protocol, enabling AI agents like Claude, Windsurf, and Cursor to execute operations within the Unity Editor.

 <a href="https://glama.ai/mcp/servers/@CoderGamester/mcp-unity">